How to Dual Boot Windows 10 and Linux Mint?

 2. Create a bootable USB stick using Ventoy.

-Pick any USB drive of at least 4 GB capacity and make sure that you have no important data in it, as this process will erase it.
+After you have downloaded the Linux Mint ISO, pick any USB flash drive of at least 4 GB capacity and make sure that you have no important data in it, as this process will erase it.
 From Ventoy’s official GitHub page, download the latest version of the Ventoy-Windows.zip file.

 Open your downloads folder and extract it there.
 Now, insert your Flash drive and open Ventoy2Disk.exe.
-Make sure that your USB stick is selected, if not, click on the refresh button, Now click on install.
+Make sure that your USB stick is selected, if not, click on the refresh button, Now click on the install button.

 Ventoy2disk Exe